 Providing Clinical Support

-The Clinical Trials Office’s Translational Research Unit (CTO TRU) offers investigators and study participants the infrastructure needed to conduct clinical and translational research at UW Medicine.
+The Clinical Trials Office’s Translational Research Unit (TRU) offers investigators and study participants the infrastructure needed to conduct clinical and translational research at UW Medicine.
 This support includes access to clinical research patient rooms, laboratory services, and experienced clinical staff.
-Located in the UW Medical Center (UWMC), the CTO TRU allows study teams to safely conduct Phase I-III research studies with support from our trained clinical staff.
+Located in the UW Medical Center (UWMC), the TRU allows study teams to safely conduct Phase I-III research studies with support from our trained clinical staff.

 - Clinical research rooms for ambulatory and overnight visits